CSE142/datastructures/README.md

 1. Removed mentions of `*.inst_mix.csv`.
 You don't need it.
 2. Revised suggested order for Part 2 to reflect what was covered in lecture.
 3. Added some advice about getting started.
+4. Added a Common problems section and how to resolve them when moneta tags don't show up.

 ## Integrated Worksheet and README